 (The Supernatural WMG page is in the process of a revamp.
 Pardon our dust.)

-This page is for guesses related to Supernatural that cross over with other media.
+This page is for guesses related to the characters of Supernatural.

 - Return to the Supernatural main page

 - Go to the main Supernatural WMG Page for plot-related and general Guesses.

 - Go to the Crossover Guesses page for Guesses that cross over with other media.

 - Also, the curse thought it would be funny to give Sam a "stroke of good luck" at the seven-year anniversary, when a normal "seven years of bad luck" would have ended.
 The episode?
 "Season Seven, Time for a Wedding."
 The supposedly good luck?
 Sam being married to Becky.

 - Jossed.
 Sam is only Lucifer's vessel, because of the demon blood.
 He can't be possessed by Michael and Dean can't be possessed by Lucifer.

 - While looking this up on The Other Wiki, I found the supposedly haunted Winchester Mystery House in California.
 More potential relatives?